karnmodi/BDML/README.md

-# Big Data and Machine Learning Coursework
+# Big Data and Machine Learning

 This repository contains the coursework submissions for the **Big Data and Machine Learning** module (CTEC3702) at **De Montfort University**.
 It showcases data exploration, visualization, and machine learning solutions implemented using **Apache Spark MLlib** and Python.